 Recognize that some newborns are more difficult to care for

 Clearly, babies who are “high need” and/or colicky are more work.
-You’re going to have a tougher time if your infant cries persistently despite your attempts to feed, soothe, and hold him.
+You’re going to have a tougher time if your infant cries persistently despite your best attempts to feed, soothe, and hold him or her.
 But learning more about persistent crying may help you cope.
-For more information, see the Parenting Science article, opens in a new window“Infant crying, fussing, and colic: An anthropological perspective on the role of parenting.”
+See my article, opens in a new window“Infant crying, fussing, and colic: An anthropological perspective on the role of parenting.”

 Alehagen S, Wijma K, Lundberg U, Melin B, and Wijma B. 2001.
 Catecholamine and cortisol reaction to childbirth.
 International journal of behavioral medicine, 8(1): 50-65.

 Ayers S, Crawley R, Webb R, Button S, Thornton A; HABiT collaborative group.
 2019.
 What are women stressed about after birth?
 Birth.
 46(4):678-685.

 Beck CT, Gable RK, Sakala C, and Declercq ER.
 2011.
 Posttraumatic stress disorder in new mothers: results from a two-stage U.S. national survey.
 Birth.
 2011 Sep;38(3):216-27.

 Cho H, Lee K, Choi E, Cho HN, Park B, Suh M, Rhee Y, Choi KS.
 2022.
 Association between social support and postpartum depression.
 Sci Rep. 12(1):3128.

 Demichelis OP, Grainger SA, McKay KT, Bourdaniotis XE, Churchill EG, Henry JD.
 2022.
 Sleep, Stress and Aggression: Meta-Analyses Investigating Associations and Causality.
 Neurosci Biobehav Rev:104732.